cupixrnd/cupix-api/PointcloudResource.md

 # Introduction
 <br>
-The ply and mesh extracted from the cpc are stored in a model called Resource, which is a submodel of ***Pointcloud***, a model on the server.
+The ply and mesh extracted from the cpc are stored in a model called *Resource*, which is a submodel of *Pointcloud*, a model on the server.
 So, you should know the ID of the CPC which is the pointcloud model, before try to download its resources.
-As explained in the Pointcloud model, pointclouds whose kind is group do not have any files, so you should know the id of the pointcloud **whose kind is sub**.
+As explained in the Pointcloud model, pointclouds whose kind is group do not have any files, so you should know the id of the pointcloud *whose kind is sub*.
-Also, you can check the mesh_uploaded_at and ply_uploaded_at fields of the [Pointcloud model](https://github.com/cupixrnd/cupix-api/blob/main/Pointcloud.md#parameters) to check whether the mesh or ply of the cpc exists.
+Also, you can check the *mesh_uploaded_at* and *ply_uploaded_at* fields of the *[Pointcloud model](https://github.com/cupixrnd/cupix-api/blob/main/Pointcloud.md#parameters)* to check whether the mesh or ply of the cpc exists.

 ## Get a pointcloud resources list